Jack-up gearboxes keep drilling platforms well above stormy seas.

 The hundreds of offshore drilling platforms operating along the world’s continental shelves are some of the most expensive structures on the planet – in addition to being some of the most remote and vulnerable.
 The main danger to drilling operations out at sea is large waves created by hurricanes and other storms.

 Seoul-based Hyosung Corporation is a key player in the jack-up oil rig industry.
 Started as a family business in the 1960s, it is now an industrial conglomerate employing more than 2,400 engineers involved in such diverse fields as textiles, industrial materials, chemicals, power and industrial systems, construction, trading, and information and communication.
-The world’s No. 1 manufacturer of tyre cords, Hyosung also produces nylon, polyester, carpet, motors, pumps, PET bottles and ATM products.
+The world’s No. 1 manufacturer of tire cords, Hyosung also produces nylon, polyester, carpet, motors, pumps, PET bottles and ATM products.
 Nevertheless, the corporation’s family roots are still apparent at Hyosung’s plant in the small industrial city of Changwon, South Korea, where gearboxes are manufactured.
 During lunchtime co-workers laugh and chat or play basketball or badminton.

 Hyosung entered the jack-up gearbox market in 2006.
-Its first oil rig gearbox had a normal jacking capacity of nearly 2,000 kN (sometimes described as 440 “kips”), capable of raising oil rig platforms at 0.46 metres per minute.
+Its first oil rig gearbox had a normal jacking capacity of nearly 2,000 kN (sometimes described as 440 “kips”), capable of raising oil rig platforms at 1.5 feet per minute.
 The company has since consistently increased the load capacity of its gearbox models while reducing their size.
 In November 2011 the company rolled out a next-generation gearbox that cemented its position as a global leader in the field.
 The new 750-kip gearbox is 20 percent smaller than the earlier 440-kip model, offering a powerful 3,300 kN of normal jacking and 5,100 kN of preload jacking.
 It also delivers 5,300 kN of normal holding power, which can be extended to 6,300 kN when stormy weather threatens the rig.

 Given that massive investments and human lives are at stake, performance and reliability are crucial factors for designers and end users of the gearboxes that raise the oil rig platforms.
 Many rigs will operate for up to 20 years, during which time the gearboxes are expected to spend up to 2,000 hours lifting and lowering the vessel platforms.

-Su-Suk Jung, an associate at Hyosung’s Changwon plant, was one of six engineers on the gear solution technology development team that produced the smaller, more powerful jack-up gearbox for a platform designed by Friede & Goldman, Ltd. Each platform requires 54 gearboxes, as well as spares.
+Su-Suk Jung, an associate at Hyosung’s Changwon plant, was one of six engineers on the gear solution technology development team that produced the smaller, more powerful jack-up gearbox for a platform designed by Friede & Goldman Ltd. Each platform requires 54 gearboxes, as well as spares.
 “The biggest challenge was reducing the gap between the load-sharing of planetary gears in the new gearbox,” he says, adding that tapered roller bearings, spherical roller bearings and CARB toroidal roller bearings from SKF were the natural choice.